jr-k/snips-nlu-rebirth/README.md

 3. With snips-nlu tools, you'll be able to train a model.
-But first we need to prepare the target language.
+But first we need to prepare the targeted language.

   `snips-nlu download en`